-For the third track we retrieved one Korean and one song in Spanish.
+For the third track, there is one Korean and one song in Spanish in the result.
 We retrieved all kinds of different genres like country, Rock, and Pop.
 The entropy of the genre is high.
-We did not retrieve as many Christmas songs as we did with the other representations.
+Not as many Christmas themed songs are included in the result as with the result obtained from other data .

 3.4 Cos-sim based on BERT